 The International Coach Federation defines coaching as, partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.
-Coaching is a powerful, ongoing relationship that helps you focus and realize your visions and goals.
-With a Professional Coach, you will get the tools and support to remove obstacles and facilitate change.
+Coaching is a powerful, ongoing relationship that helps you focus and realize your vision and goals.
+With a Professional Coach, you will get the tools and support you need to remove obstacles and facilitate change.

 This question requires reflection.
-We encourage you to read Brenda Steinberg's Harvard Business Review article titled, Are You Ready to be Coached?
+You are encouraged you to read Brenda Steinberg's Harvard Business Review article titled, Are You Ready to be Coached?
 Ms. Steinberg finds seven core characteristics that differentiate people who benefit from coaching versus those who don't:

 1. Tolerance for discomfort

 2. Openness to experimentation